5 Meanings

-Starry nights, sunny days
+Starry nights and sunny days

 I always thought that love should be that way

-Then comes a time when you're ridden with doubt
+But then comes a time when you're ridden with doubt

 You've loved all you can and now you're all loved out

-And who's to say where we'll be tomorrow?
+And who's to say where we'll be tomorrow

-Well, my heart says no, but my mind says it's so
+Well my heart says no but my mind says it's so

-We got a wham bam shang-a-lang
+We've got a wham, bam shang-a-lang

 And a sha-la-la-la-la-la thing